automagica/automagica/README.md

 ### Failsafe

 As a safety feature, a failsafe mechanism is enabled by default.
 You can trigger this by moving your mouse to the upper left corner of the screen.
-The failsafe is active by default.
 You can disable this by running the following command in the editor:
 ```
 Failsafe(False)
 ```